The Nutcracker in 3D: Release

 The film was first screened at the European Film Market on 5 February 2009.
-It was released in Hungary on 8 December 2012 and United Kingdom on 28 December 2012.
+The film was released in the United Kingdom on 7 November 2012, and in Hungary on 8 December 2012.

 Box office

 The film brought in a total of $20,466,016 worldwide (over half of which came from Russia), with a loss of $73,821,041.

 Critical response

 The Nutcracker in 3D was universally panned by critics.
+Metacritic, which uses a weighted average, assigned the film a score of 18 out of 100, based on 18 critics, indicating "overwhelming dislike".
 Metacritic later ranked it the "Worst Limited Release" film of 2010.

 Roger Ebert of the Chicago Sun-Times gave it one out of four stars and asked, "From what dark night of the soul emerged the wretched idea for The Nutcracker in 3D?".
 Ebert went on to claim it as "One of those rare holiday movies that may send children screaming under their seats."
 Claudia Puig of USA Today accused the film of being "contrived, convoluted, amateurish and tedious," and panned it for lacking any trace of ballet, unlike several previous versions of The Nutcracker.
 Frank Scheck of The Hollywood Reporter wrote, "With the chief villain and his goose-stepping minions bearing no small resemblance to Nazis, the ensuing plot developments are uncomfortable to the extreme.
 One can imagine the unease of parents escorting their tykes to what they imagine to be a holiday treat, only to find them exposed to images- including the burning of toys into ashes- that are often arresting but seemingly straight out of Schindler's List."

 Entertainment Weekly reviewer Lisa Schwarzbaum gave it its only positive review from a professional film critic, albeit with the acknowledgment that the film fit more into the "so-bad-it's-good" category than that of a quality movie.
 She awarded it a B+ and remarked "Attention, university film clubs: Here's your cult-ready midnight-movie programming."